-The lifter must be attached only to vertically oriented loads.
-Center the pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to rotate unexpectedly (see To Rotate the Load Edgewise to follow) and possibly damage the lifter.
+Center the lifter's pad frame to within 2" [5 cm] of the load center, since off-center loading can cause the load to tilt or rotate unexpectedly (see To LIFT AND MOVE THE LOAD: About the Tilt Linkage and To ROTATE THE LOAD EDGEWISE to follow), and it may also damage the lifter.
 Make sure that all vacuum pads will fit entirely on the load's contact surface (see SPECIFICATIONS: Pad Spread) and that they will be loaded evenly while lifting (see SPECIFICATIONS: Per-Pad Load Capacity).
-Then position the lifter so that all pads are in contact with the load.
+Then position the lifter on the load so that all pads are touching the contact surface.